ErkanCetinyamac/Fault-Analysis-and-Circut-Breaker-Selection-via-MATLAB-UI/README.md

 **The aim of this project is to review the issue of fault analysis in order to select appropriate ratings for the circuit breakers and to contribute to the issue.**

 (P.S.
 The files works on MATLAB R2013a version.
-Other versions may not be supported formats.)
+In the other versions, formats may not be supported)